CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/data_management_uq.md

 These resources are not mutually exclusive and serve different needs - you can and should make heavy use of both of them when managing your research data.

+Additionally, the Pawsey Centre has developed a new service for long-term research data storage to be used with the new *Setonix* cluster.
+This service is an *object storage service* called *Acacia* and is intended to provide research data storage for the lifetime of our projects at the Pawsey centre.
+It is substantially different from traditional hierarchical filesystems, so will require a different workflow to what you may be used to from Magnus.

 ## UQ RDM
 The Research Data Manager is a long-term research data storage service managed by the University of Queensland.
 The service is available to all UQ researchers and research students, and access is organised